ygda-org/programming-guide/sections/final.md

 - New attacks
 - More levels, level system

 This is your turn to get creative.
-If you are ever confused about or aren't sure about how to achieve something, make sure to consult the [godot docs](https://docs.godotengine.org/en/4.4/).
+If you are ever confused about or aren't sure about how to achieve something, you can consult the [godot docs](https://docs.godotengine.org/en/4.4/).
 Google is your best friend.

 > If you are really stuck, you can always ask an officer for advice on our Discord.